-Ultimate responsibility at the company for the litigation rests with the Chair.
-Replacing the Chair needs to be seen against the background that he is generally viewed as having done an excellent job in steering the Company through its transformation over recent years.
-BEIS Ministers have appointed many of those currently in post on the board, with the Chair having been reappointed only last year.
+BEIS Ministers have appointed many of those currently in post on the board and leadership team, with the Chair having been reappointed only last year.
+Making changes to the board/leadership team could lead to criticism of BEIS/Ministers role in these appointments.
 (See Annex B for further background on the level of churn in POL at senior levels.)
-Risk of legal challenge (and associated cost) from those who have been dismissed from the board if they feel they have been dismissed unfairly.
-This risk is considered low.
-10: Change management team Provides a clear signal of the dissatisfaction you have with the way the litigation has been handled to date, and an opportunity to bring in new leadership with a clear steer on the direction Ministers want them to take.
-Begins the process of resolving the litigation, though the time required to make changes will slow this down initially.
-Ministers only have the power to appoint the two Board level members of the management team, the CEO (where a recruitment is ongoing) and the CFO, so cannot make wholesale changes to the management team.
-POL has already changed the management team by replacing the Company's Chief Counsel and fundamentally changed the legal team.
-Further changes to the leadership team will risk disrupting the progress POL have been making in other areas of the operation of the business, including transforming the business from loss making to returning a profit for the first time in 16 years. • Ultimate responsibility at the company for the litigation rests with the Chair.
-Replacing the management team would therefore have less impact on the litigation than replacing the Chair. • Risk of legal challenge (and associated cost) from those who have been dismissed from the leadership team if they feel they have been dismissed unfairly.
-This risk is considered low.
-11: BEIS to take shared responsibility for the litigation by instructing BEIS/UKGI legal advisors to play an active role in development and delivery of the litigation strategy, working directly with POL's legal advisors, in consultation with POL BEIS would have control of the litigation strategy and action taken Likely to significantly damage the relationship between the department and POL, displaying a lack of trust in POL's ability to deliver.
+Low risk of legal challenge (and associated cost) from those who have been dismissed from the board/leadership team if they feel they have been dismissed unfairly 9: BEIS to take over litigation by instructing BEIS/UKGI legal advisors to assume control of the litigation strategy, working directly with POL's legal advisors, in consultation with POL BEIS would have full control of the litigation strategy and action taken Likely to significantly damage the relationship between the department and POL, displaying a lack of trust in POL's ability to deliver.
 Ministers would be directly responsible for the conduct of the claim and compensating claimants.
 Ministers could no longer argue it is an operational matter for which POL is responsible.
 Political pressure for a generous settlement would increase.
-Taking this action would likely to become known to the claimants which
+Taking this action would likely to become known to the claimants which would weaken POL's negotiating position in any settlement discussions